Kile-Asmussen/lord-of-the-ring/timeline.md

 Radagon, wracked with guilt over his infidelity, divorced Rennala, and the peace with Liurnia was broken, but so was its Queen.

-Radagon married Marika, becoming the Second Elden Lord.
+Radagon married Marika, becoming the Second Elden Lord, Godwyn offering his new stepfather the throne.

 To honor her new husband, Marika raised his eldest son Rykard to Prince of Gelmir, where his mastery of fire suited well the volcanoes.
 He became a praetor of the inquisition, and declared blasphemous all the fire worshipping cults save his own, offering each a choice between converting to his doctrine or being thrown in the fires of Gelmir.

-Radahn also followed his father.
+Radahn's loyalties were undividedly with the Golden Order.
 He had grown all-surpassingly powerful, a rival to Godwyn in sheer strength.
 The two grew close as brothers, and Marika adopted him as her own son.

 Ranni remained.
 With her mother's heart broken, she took over rulership of Liurnia, but the Golden Order was by then so powerful that going to war would be suicide.
 She bore a grudge against her father and his new wife and refused Marika's overtures and offers of friendship and true peace, content to remain at a formal truce.

-And here Marika now saw her opportunity to sabotage Ranni and commanded her adoptive son Radahn to use his mastery of Gravitational magic to halt the Firmament.
+And here Marika now saw her opportunity to sabotage Ranni and commanded her adoptive son Radahn to use his mastery of gravitational magic to halt the very Firmament.

 This cemented Ranni's resentment of her into a sworn enmity.
 Even Godwyn's good will and genuine desire to mend friendships did not sway he hatred.
 A hatred which came to include not only her father, Queen Marika, and her brothers, but also the Two Fingers, and the Greater Will they served.

 The only part of her family she still loved was her mother dearest, her Shadow, and her father's pet red wolf.

-## The Age of Pewter
+## The Age of Unalloyd Gold

 Marika bore Radagon twins, but because of the incestuous nature of the union and Marika's numerous crimes and imbalances, their children were born vulnerable by the caprices of fate and the balance of the Elden Ring.

-By the absence of the Rune of Famine, Miquella was cursed with eternal childhood, to never grow to be a proud king like his eldest brother.
+By the absence of the Rune of Famine, Miquella was cursed with eternal childhood, to never grow to be a proud king like his elder brother Godwyn.

-By the absence of the Rune of Pestilence, Malenia was cursed with the Scarlet Rot, to waste away and spread horrific deformity wherever she went.
-(The Greater Will might have allowed this to happen.)
+By the absence of the Rune of Pestilence, Malenia was cursed with the Scarlet Rot, to waste awa and yet regrow continuously, and spread horrific deformity and true ailment to those who touched her --- all save her brother, who was miraculously immune.

 Seeing her offspring once more be afflicted twins, Marika despaired.
 Radagon did not, and took it upon himself to hold his new family together best as he could, seeing to his children's needs and disabilities, and gifting Marika another child to bear.
-He ceded the title of Elden Lord to his stepson to this end.
+He ceded the title of Elden Lord back to his stepson to this end.

 Godwyn, too, loved his two youngest siblings dearly.
-He inspired and encouraged Miquella's endeavors to spread kindness.
+He inspired and encouraged Miquella's endeavors to spread kindness, and saw to it that Malenia be waited on by an order of knights willing to incur the disease she bore.
+He even found a blind swordsman to teach her the blade, as she was herself blinded by the growths in her eyes.

+This state of peace did not last.

-The Two Fingers chose Miquella and Malenia to be Empyreans --- though who was the Shadow of whom was unclear.
+Now the Two Fingers chose Miquella to be Empyrean --- and with his own sister as Shadow.

-The third child Marika bore fared no better.
+And if that was not horror enough, the third child Marika bore Radagon fared no better.
 By the absence of the Rune of Death, Melina was the reincarnation of her old enemy, the Gloam-Eyed Queen.

 Marika now faced three threats to her power from within her own family.
 She grew fearful and kept the girl's existence and nature fiercely secret.
 The return of Harita's soul re-awakened her Shadow, Eiglay, the God Devouring Serpent, under the Gelmir mountains.
 Rykard kept it secret and placated, studying its power.

-Meanwhile Miquella rose to prominence and power through his selfless and kind nature, inspiring the same fanatic loyalty in his followers as had Godwyn's honor.
+Meanwhile Miquella rose to prominence and power through his selfless and compassionate nature, inspiring soon the same fanatic loyalty in his followers as had Godwyn's honor and kindness.
 The boy sought out the most disenfranchised peoples in all the Lands Between, showing mercy upon them and seeing to their wounds and needs.
-The Omen touched by the crucible, the Misbegotten whose bloodlines were of it, the hillfolk, the albinauric lineages created with sorcery, it was rumored he even loved the Nox banished underground.
+The Omen touched by the crucible, the Misbegotten whose bloodlines were of it, the hillfolk, the albinauric lineages created with sorcery, it was rumored he even loved the people cast underground in ages past.

-His sister, Malenia, he helped still the Rot inside her by inventing Unalloyed Gold, a metal form of his grace and mercy, which could ward off influence from without.
-Malenia took up the sword in her brother's defense and became the most formidable swordsmistress in the world.
+His sister and Shadow,  he helped still the Rot inside her by inventing Unalloyed Gold, a metal form of his grace and mercy, which could ward off influence from without.
+Thus bolstered Malenia took up the sword in her brother's defense and at once became the most formidable swordsmistress in the world.

-Then Miquella took a sapling of the Erdtree and planted his own tree, the Haligtree.
+Then Miquella took a sapling of the Erdtree and planted his own tree in a secret land and it was called the Haligtree.
 He watered it with his own blood and it grew almost as great as the Erdtree.
 It was beyond belief.

 Twice now, had the Greater Will's messengers chosen successors to Marika rule.
 First Ranni, then Miquella.
 While she had thwarted Ranni's rise to power, she saw herself powerless to move against her second golden son.
 She began harboring doubts as to whether her actions had been in accordance with her master's wishes.